 - Download MemTest86, here.

-- Now, you can burn the MemTest86 to CD/DVD or create a bootable stick drive.
-It’s your choice.
+- You can burn the MemTest86 to CD/DVD or create a bootable stick drive.

-- Plug in the USB or insert the CD/DVD and restart your PC.
+- Plug in the USB, insert the CD/DVD and restart your PC.

 - Press F11 (F10 or F12) to open the Boot menu.